TV-Rename/tvrename/userguide.md

 ![Add/Edit Show](images/userguide/add-edit-show-01.png){:.pic-l}
 Clicking on the `Add` button will open the "Add/Edit Show" window ready to add another show.

 Clicking the `Edit` button with a show highlighted will open the same window pre-populated with that shows details.

 Clicking `Edit` with the **season** of a show highlighted will open the "Edit Season Rules" window - *more on this later...*

-Most of the information required to setup a new show needs to be entered in the *Basics* tab (illustrated) so we'll start there.
+Most of the information required to setup a new show needs to be entered in the *Basics* tab (illustrated) so lets start there.

 In this example, we are setting up TV Rename for the show "Grey's Anatomy", season 4.